Kemui52/DOS2DE-GM_Giants/Readme.md

 I would assume that's all you need to do.

-### Overrides
+## Overrides

-Care was taken to remove unecessary overrides in the stats, but some are still present for one reason or another.
+Care was taken to remove unecessary overrides in the stats, but others are still present for one reason or another.

 The two Game Master dragon RootTemplates, because I can't undo RootTemplate overrides.